The answer is obesity.

 At the same time, the high insulin levels that are characteristic of type 2 diabetes promote weight gain.
 That’s because insulin is the body’s primary fat-storage hormone.
 As it’s working to get glucose into the cells, it’s also storing fat.

-So, the higher your insulin level, the greater your potential weight gain.
+So, the higher your insulin level, the greater your potential weight gain, the harder it is to prevent diabetes.

 The bottom line: If you want to minimize your insulin resistance and prevent type 2 diabetes, you simply must get a handle on your weight.
-The diet program I find most effective with patients at Whitaker Wellness is the mini-fast with exercise.
-Give this eating plan a try and get back on the road to health.
+The diet program I find most effective with patients at Whitaker Wellness is my mini-fast with exercise program, also known as an intermittent fast.
+Give this eating plan a try, and get back on the road to health.